Love Letters

 So I asked my siblings and a couple of my cousins if they happened to recall or actually have any of those letters, and unfortunately they do not, so my faint memories will have to suffice.

-I do actually have a box of some old letters, post cards, and memorabilia from my early junior high days.
-Most of the letters were from my 7th grade best friend Donita, who moved away to Georgia between our 7th and 8th grade years of school.
+I actually have a box of some old letters, post cards, and memorabilia from my early junior high days.
+Most of the letters were from my 7th grade best friend Donita, who moved to Georgia during our junior high school years.

-I guess hand written notes and love letters are a thing of the past now.
-Technology has definitely brought us some great advances and conveniences but perhaps has also forever changed the landscape of how we express our feelings and how we communicate with each other.
+It’s pretty safe to say, hand written notes and love letters are now a thing of the past.
+Technology has definitely brought us some great advances and conveniences but has also forever changed the landscape of how we express our feelings, and how we communicate with each other.

-In fact, I believe texting has become the most preferred form of communication, surpassing in-person and verbal communication.
-The pros include convenience and time efficiency, but I believe the cons far outweigh the pros.
-Some of the cons include being misunderstood, texting the wrong person by mistake, autocorrect mumble jumble, and missing out on the joy of in-person interaction.
+Nowadays, texting, social media posts, and messaging have likely become the most preferred form of communication.
+The pros include convenience and time efficiency, but I believe the cons outweigh the pros.
+Some of the cons include being misunderstood, texting the wrong person by mistake, autocorrect mumble jumble, and the missing out of the joy of hearing and seeing people in person.

 And,

-“It is there He tells us not only that He loves us, but shows us what He has done to demonstrate His love.
+“The Bible is God’s love letters to us.
+It is there He tells us not only that He loves us, but shows us what He has done to demonstrate His love.
 It also tells us how we should live, because God knows what is best for us and He wants us to experience it.
 Never forget: The Bible is God’s Word, given to us so we can know and follow Him.” #BillyGraham

 However,